alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 - a supplier document

 ###Plant passports
 Some plants need a plant passport - for example apples, citrus fruits, hops and beets.
-Check if the [plants] (PDF, 212KB) and [regions] (PDF, 108KB) where you need one.
+Check the [plants] (PDF, 212KB) and [regions] (PDF, 108KB) where you need one.

 Seed potatoes always need a plant passport when moved around the UK or the EU.
 They must be part of the [Seed Potato Classification Scheme (SPCS)](https://www.gov.uk/guidance/the-seed-potato-classification-scheme).